A Family of Horizon-penetrating Coordinate Systems for the Schwarzschild Black Hole Geometry with Cauchy Temporal Functions: Application to an Integrated Algebraic Sigmoid Function

 \section{Application to an Integrated Algebraic Sigmoid Function}

-In this section, we study a simple example of the families $(V_{\lambda}(W) \, | \, \lambda \in \mathbb{R})$, which is based on an integrated algebraic sigmoid function.
-To be more precise, since our $2$-dimensional diagrammatic representation of the Schwarzschild black hole geometry $\textnormal{B}_{\textnormal{I}} \cup \textnormal{B}_{\textnormal{II}}$ is in the form of a centrally symmetric diamond, we are interested in a smooth approximation of the absolute value function $|W|$ (see the limit conditions in $(\mathcal{C}1)$).
+In this section, we study an example of the families $\bigl(V_{\lambda}(W) \, \big| \, \lambda \in \mathbb{R}\bigr)$ that is based on an integrated algebraic sigmoid function.
+To be more precise, since our $2$-dimensional diagrammatic representation of the Schwarzschild black hole geometry $\textnormal{B}_{\textnormal{I}} \cup \textnormal{B}_{\textnormal{II}}$ is in the form of a centrally symmetric diamond, we are essentially interested in a smooth approximation of the absolute value function $|W|$ [see the limit conditions in $(\mathcal{C}1)$].
 By considering the derivative of the absolute value function, namely the signum function $\textnormal{sgn}(W)$, we may easily find such a smooth approximation in terms of the integral of a hyperbolic tangent, an arctangent function, or an algebraic function.
-In the following, we work out the horizon-penetrating characteristic coordinate system and the metric representation associated with the algebraic sigmoid function approximation
+In the following, we work out the horizon-penetrating Cauchy coordinate system and the corresponding metric representation associated with the algebraic sigmoid function approximation

-where $\lambda$ serves as approximation parameter, because this example can be treated completely analytically.
-Thus, integrating (\ref{sgn}) and imposing the conditions defined in $(\mathcal{C}1)$-$(\mathcal{C}5)$, we obtain
+where $\lambda$ serves as approximation parameter, because this simple example can be treated completely analytically.
+Thus, integrating Equation (\ref{sgn}) and imposing Conditions $(\mathcal{C}1)$--$(\mathcal{C}5)$, we obtain

-(for an illustration, see FIG.\ \ref{SFCurves}).
-Inverting this expression with respect to $\lambda$ and substituting the relations specified in (\ref{VWTX}) gives rise to the transformation from compactified Kruskal--Szekeres spacetime coordinates into the horizon-penetrating characteristic coordinates
+[for an illustration, see FIG.\ \ref{SFCurves}].
+Inverting this expression with respect to $\lambda$ and substituting the relations specified in Equation (\ref{VWTX}) gives rise to the transformation from compactified Kruskal--Szekeres spacetime coordinates into horizon-penetrating Cauchy coordinates

 with